A HISTORY OF

 In January 1978, the Reverend Robert Schaedel was installed as pastor of St. Luke’s.

-During his tenure, the congregation decided to call a Director of Christian Education (DCE); Dave Rahberg served from November 1980 until January 1991, when he accepted a call to Texas.
+During his tenure, the congregation decided to call a Director of Christian Education (DCE); Dave Rahberg was the first called DCE in the Kansas District and served from November 1980 until January 1991, when he accepted a call to Texas.
 The preschool for three and four-year-old children was started in 1981.
 This has proven to be an outreach to the entire community.
 Kathy Meyer served as the Preschool Director from 1995 to May 2013.
-B.A.S.I.C.
-Training (standing for Brothers and Sisters in Christ) began in 1987.
-This Wednesday night program served grades three through eight, but has since expanded to include the younger children beginning at 3 years old.
+In 1987, the Wednesday Mid-Week School became B.A.S.I.C.
+Training (standing for Brothers and Sisters in Christ).
+This Wednesday night program expanded to include not only 3rd through 8th graders, but also the younger children beginning at 3 years old.
 In 1987, St. Luke’s began using DCE interns to assist with the campus ministry program.
 In 1990, it was decided to call an associate pastor instead of having DCE interns.

 The first associate pastor was the Reverend Frederick V. Smith who was installed in December 1990 and left to go to Germany in June 1992.
 In January 1992, Julie Korte was called as DCE and served as DCE and served until June 1996.
 Under her direction, the Sunday School, midweek BASIC instruction, and Vacation Bible School continued to grow.